-- Impairment Allowance: determining inputs into the ECL measurement model, including incorporation of forwardlooking information and recoverable cash flows.
+- Impairment Allowance: determining inputs into the Expected Credit Loss (ECL) measurement model, including incorporation of forward-looking information and recoverable cash flows.

-- Deferred Taxation:
+- Deferred Taxation

 - Fair value of derivatives

-- NZ IFRS 16 application

 Estimation uncertainties:

 Assumptions made as at each reporting date (e.g. the calculation of the provision for doubtful debts and fair value adjustments), are based on best estimates at that date.
 Although the Bank has internal control systems in place to ensure that estimates can be reliably measured, actual amounts may differ from those estimates.